 Stabilo Point 88 Fineliner #46 - Black (optional in my book!)

-If you don't have Stabilo markers, Staedtler triplus fineliners should also do the trick!
+If you don't have Stabilo markers, Staedtler Triplus Fineliner pens should also do the trick!

 To create a rainbow print, select a design where areas of the design overlap.
 You will need three separate layers and an optional fourth layer if you would like to add black to the design (in theory, where the cyan, magenta and yellow overlap should create black, although I didn't notice it strongly in my final print!)

 Then, you will need to first draw the yellow layer, then magenta, and lastly, draw the cyan layer (YMCK!)
 With each successive layer, new colors will emerge (it's quite magical to watch!)
 I found adding a fourth black layer overpowered the design in the end, and ended up preferring to leave it out.
 If you change the order of the layers, the colors will be slightly different, so make some tests and see what you end up liking!

 But What Will it Look Like?

-I enjoyed the surprise of not knowing the final result, but if you would rather plan it out, then you can use Illustrator blend modes such as Multiply for a representation of how it might turn out (but it will be a representation, and not spot on! make sure you in CMYK color mode!)
+I enjoyed the surprise of not knowing the final result, but if you would rather plan it out, then you can use Illustrator blend modes such as Multiply for a representation of how it might turn out (but it will be a representation, and not spot on!
+Make sure you in CMYK color mode in your document settings!)

 All Axidraw All the Time